 In September 2018, Sofi Jeannin formally began her tenure with the BBC Singers as their new Chief Conductor.
-Recent and forthcoming performance highlights with the chorus include an appearance at the BBC Proms with a programme exploring 20th and 21st century English choral repertoire; collaborations with the Academy of Ancient Music for a vibrant and contemporary interpretation of the dances of Rameau and Lully, as well as performances of Bach Christmas Oratorio; a recording of Poulenc Figure Humaine; the premiere of a new work by Roderick Williams; conducting the BBC Singers at the BBC Proms in Dubai; and a programme of works by Weir, Tüür and Messiaen exploring the theme of love and longing at London’s Milton Court.
+Recent and forthcoming performance highlights with the Singers include an appearance at the BBC Proms, conducting a programme exploring 20th and 21st century English choral repertoire; conducting the Singers at the BBC Proms in Dubai; collaborations with the Academy of Ancient Music involving vibrant and contemporary interpretations of the dances of Rameau and Lully, and for performances of Bach Christmas Oratorio; the exploration of a vast selection of contemporary and core repertoire, including Joby Talbot’s The Path of Miracles, Brahms Requiem, Bernstein Mass, and Haydn Nelson Mass; as well as a collaboration with the contemporary music pianist, Nicolas Hodges, for a performance of Betsy Jolas’ Concerto Fantasie.

-Alongside her work with the BBC Singers, Jeannin has a busy and fulfilling guest career, with recent and future engagement highlights including appearances with orchestras such as the Singapore Symphony, New Japan Philharmonic, Auckland Philharmonia, the Halle, Royal Liverpool Philharmonic, and Norrköping Symphony, conducting repertoire such as Haydn The Seasons, Faure Requiem, a selection of Bach oratorio and Passion movements, and Handel Messiah.
-Choral project highlights include appearances with the Swedish Radio Chorus, Coro Casa da Musica, Chamber Choi Ireland, NFM Choir, Wroclaw, and la Maîtrise de Radio France.
+Alongside her work with the BBC Singers, Jeannin has a busy and fulfilling guest career, with recent and future engagement highlights including appearances with orchestras such as the Halle, Royal Liverpool Philharmonic, Singapore Symphony, New Japan Philharmonic, BBC National Orchestra of Wales, Auckland Philharmonia, and Norrköping Symphony, conducting repertoire such as Haydn The Seasons, Poulenc Gloria, Stravinsky Symphony of Psalms, Britten, Sinfonia de Requiem, Faure Requiem, a selection of Bach oratorio and Passion movements, and Handel Messiah.
+Choral project highlights include appearances with the Swedish Radio Chorus, Coro Casa da Musica, DR VokalEnsemblet, Chamber Choir Ireland, NFM Choir, Wroclaw, and la Maîtrise de Radio France.

 Sofi Jeannin studied conducting and singing at the Stockholm Royal College of Music, the Nice Conservatoire and then at the Royal College of Music, London, with Paul Spicer.
 She conducted her first BBC Radio 3 broadcast, the British premiere of Consolation I by Helmut Lachenmann, in 2006, and prepared the Royal College of Music Chorus for conductors including Bernard Haitink, Peter Schreier and David Willcocks.